-In the Production Expert 10th Anniversary Christmas Competition we offering the chance to win a copy of iZotope’s RX 7 Advanced worth $1,119, as one of over 30 great prizes on offer worth over $30,000 in total.
+In the Production Expert 10th Anniversary Christmas Competition we offered the chance to win a copy of iZotope’s RX 7 Advanced worth $1,119, as one of over 30 great prizes on offer worth over $30,000 in total.

 What Is RX 7 Advanced?